ModelEngineering/SBMLLint/README.md

 Depending on your environment, you may see some warning messages, but there should be no errors.

-The pip install does not include tellurium.
-You can either install it separately, or ``python setup_tellurium.py install`` in the repository.
+The pip install does not include tellurium, and so by default you cannot analyze Antimony files.
+If you want to analyze Antimony files, you can either install tellurium separately, or ``python setup_tellurium.py install`` in the repository.

 ## SBMLLint configuration file